Graphs without a rainbow path of length 3: Five and six colors

 which implies $x > 0.33$.
 That gives a contradiction and finishes the proof for five colors.

 The proof for $k = 6$ follows from the theorem for $k=5$ since $f(6) = f(5)$, analogically to the case of $k = 4$.
-By removing the vertex of weight $a_6$ and color $6$ from the remaining edges and by scaling the weights of the other vertices we obtain a clustered graph for $5$ colors with at least the same density of edges in each color, so a hypothetical counterexample for 6 colors implies a counterexample for 5 colors, which does not exist.
+By removing the vertex of weight $a_6$, edges in color $6$, and by scaling the weights of the other vertices we obtain a clustered graph for $5$ colors with at least the same density of edges in each color.
+Thus, a hypothetical counterexample for 6 colors implies a counterexample for 5 colors, which does not exist.